-The Tailstock (9) may be moved along the bed to any desired position and is secured in position by a single nut (10) at its base.
-The Tailstock Spindle carries an internal No.2 Morse taper for use with the Centre (8) provided.
-A Revolving Centre and Drill Chuck are also available from your dealer (See [Accessories](#)).
+The tailstock (9) may be moved along the bed to any desired position and is secured in position by a single nut (10), at its base.
+The Tailstock spindle carries an internal No.2 Morse taper for use with the Centre provided.
+A Revolving Live Centre and Drill Chuck are also available from your dealer (See [Accessories](#)).

-Saddle
+Carriage/Saddle

-The Saddle carries the Cross-Slide (6) onto which is mounted the Compound Slide (7) with Tool Post (5), allowing intricate and delicate operations to be performed.
-It may be driven by the Leadscrew, via a Drive Nut, to provide automatic feed when the Auto Feed lever (15), mounted on the Apron (17), is operated.
+The Saddle carries the Cross-Slide (6) onto which is mounted the Compound Slide (7) with Tool post (5), allowing intricate and delicate operations to be performed.
+It may be driven by the Lead screw, via a driver nut, to provide automatic feed when the Auto Feed lever (15), mounted on the Apron (17), is operated.

-The position of the tool is affected by turning the cross-slide feed handle (16), which moves it across the lathe, and the saddle or manual feed handle (18), which moves it longitudinally.
-Additionally the compound slide feed handle (13) may be used to move the tool by small amounts at right angles to the cross-slide, or the slide may be set at an angle to the cross-slide so that short tapers or bevels may be cut.
+The position of the tool is affected by turning the cross-slide feed handle (16), which moves it across the lathe, and the carriage/saddle or manual feed handle (18), which moves it longitudinally.
+Additionally, the compound slide feed handle (13) may be used to move the tool by small amounts at right angles to the cross-slide.
+The slide may be set at an angle to the cross-slide so that short tapers or bevels may be cut.
 This is described in greater detail under [Bevel Cutting](#).

 The cross-slide and compound slide feeds are provided with a scale.
-These are used to move the tool by precise amounts - one division being equivalent to 0.001" (0.025mm).
+These are used to move the tool by precise amounts, one division being equivalent to 0.001" (0.025mm).
 As the feed handle is turned, so does the scale.
-The scale on the cross-slide feed may also be held stationary whilst the handle is turned, allowing the scale to be 'zeroed'.
+The scale on the cross-slide feed may also be held stationary whilst the handle is turned.
+Allowing the scale to be 'zeroed'.
 The way this is used is discussed in greater detail under [Operation](#).

-The tool post carries 8 hex socket head screws, which are used to secure a cutting tool in any desired position.
-Four may be mounted for convenience and to speed up your operation.
+The tool post carries 8 hex socket head screws which are used to secure a cutting tool in any desired position.
+Four tool bits may be mounted for quick and easy changes.
 Two are shown mounted.

-The tool post is rotated by slackening the lever (A) on its top.
-It's enough for the post to be lifted slightly and then turned to the desired position.
+The tool post is rotated by slackening the lever (A) on its top enough so the post can be lifted slightly and then turned to the desired position.

-ALWAYS ensure the post, and hence the tool, is secured by screwing down the lever firmly before attempting to cut.
+ALWAYS ensure the post, and hence the tool, is secured by tightening the lever firmly before attempting to cut.